widesky/docs/content/en/reference/fileformats/yaml.md

 ---
-title: "yaml"
+title: "widesky-editor YAML"
 weight: 2
 type: docs
 description: >
   "YAML" Ain't a Markup Language format reference
 ---
-`widesky-editor`'s full power is realised when the [YAML](https://yaml.org/) (which stands for _"YAML" Ain't a Markup Language_) file format is used.
-YAML is a superset of the JSON format which aims for readability and expressiveness of data types.
+`widesky-editor`'s full power is realised when the [YAML](https://yaml.org/) file format is used.
+It supports all Project Haystack data types and allows you to edit multiple entities in a single action by using filters.

+{{% alert title="Tip" %}}
-For best compatibility, we recommend sticking to [YAML 1.0](https://yaml.org/spec/1.0/), avoiding advanced features such as [aliases](https://yaml.org/spec/1.0/#id2563922).
+For best compatibility, we recommend using [YAML 1.0](https://yaml.org/spec/1.0/)
+{{% /alert %}}

 The format used by `widesky-editor` exploits YAML's ability to handle multiple "documents" within a single file, separating each document with a document separator: `---`.
 Each "document" within the file encodes a single "action" for the editor to execute.
+Project Haystack's [JSON](https://project-haystack.org/doc/Json) format is used to represent tag values.

+## Actions

+{{% alert title="Warning"   color="warning" %}}
 The actions are executed in the order encountered.
-Like the [CSV](../csv) format, it is of utmost importance that referential integrity is maintained when issuing instructions.
-Also like the CSV format, Project Haystack's [JSON](https://project-haystack.org/doc/Json) format is used to represent tag values, however _unlike_ the CSV format, any Project Haystack data type can be represented.
+It is of utmost importance that referential integrity is maintained when issuing instructions.

-## YAML Actions
+{{% /alert %}}

 All documents encoding an action to be performed must be written as a YAML map object: